rubocode/frontier.nvim/doc/design/tangent.md

 you're likely going to impose constraints that help you focus and make the task manageable.
 This is a very healthy, useful and effective strategy.
-However, in the process it is quite possible to exclude some essentially fundamental aspect of the problem space and eventually hit a wall that is hard to leap over.
+However, in the process, it is quite possible to exclude some essentially fundamental aspect of the problem space and eventually hit a wall that is hard to leap over.
 This discipline requires depth and study.